Bonito City – The Real Story

-Bonito City and its ghosts — if there are any — were featured in a recent ghost-related TV show.
+Bonito City and its ghosts – if there are any – were featured in a 2009 ghost-related TV show.

 The show’s three ghost enthusiasts visited Bonito Lake in Lincoln County, New Mexico.
-However, their version of Bonito City’s past was very different from actual history, and they may have missed the real ghosts of Lincoln County.
+However, that show’s version of Bonito City’s past was very different from actual history.
+They may have missed the real ghosts of Lincoln County.

 Bonito City was a thriving town until the night Martin Nelson shot and killed seven innocent people at the Mayberry Hotel for no apparent reason.
 After that tragedy, people began to move away.
 It’s as if Martin Nelson killed the town, not just some of its citizens.